Brief: Design a mixed reality sleep solution for multi-users.

-The components of Corus are the main candle in the bedroom and other “satellite” candles around the home.
-The app connects to the main candle through the cloud.
-The satellite candles are connected to the main candle through Bluetooth and can also control the smart lights such as Philips Hue.
+Corus consists of a main candle in the bedroom and other satellite candles around the home.
+The satellite candles are connected to the main candle through Bluetooth and can control the smart lights such as Philips Hue.
 Users can control the lights two ways: through the app and by using gestural inputs on the candles.

 The components of Corus are the main candle in the bedroom and other “satellite” candles around the home.
 The app connects to the main candle through the cloud.
 The satellite candles are connected to the main candle through Bluetooth and can also control the smart lights such as Philips Hue.
 Users can control the lights two ways: through the app and by using gestural inputs on the candles themselves.

-When the couple is in the bedroom and in bed, the main candle recognizes the audio level from the conversation and is responsive to it.
-While the conversation has energy, the lights and the candle remain lit.
+The main candle responses to the audio level of the conversation in the bedroom.
 As the conversation slows, the lights and the candle dim.
-Once the conversation stops, the candle burns out, and the lights turn off.
+Once it stops, the candle burns out, and the lights turn off.

-As the sun rises, the holograph reappears as a gently animated waxy abstract “sculpture” of something relevant to the couple such as celebrating their birthdays or informing them about today's weather through 3D visualizations.
+The holograph reappears as an animated waxy abstract sculpture of relevant things such as birthday celebrations or informing users about today's weather via 3D visualizations.

 Users interact with the candle through three gestures.

-To promote healthy value in developing a more synchronized schedule in cohabitating couples, we designed a holographic candle system, Corus.
-It aims to help couples get a sense of balance in their preferred schedules by calculating the optimal, mutual go-to-bed time for the couple and make them aware of the compromises to be made at any time through subtle interaction modalities.
+Our final concept, Corus, aims to help couples get a sense of balance in their preferred schedules by calculating the optimal mutual go-to-bed time for the couple.
+It also makes them aware of their sleep compromises through subtle interaction modalities.